Northern Selkirks Traverse

 A – This does happen on the Great Traverses.
 There are a number of exit options that allow us to escape if need be.
 And there’s always the option of calling a helicopter as a worst case scenario, as happened while I was guiding the Bugs to Rogers trip in 2012 at the Beaver-Duncan divide when the temperature rose to 15 C in the Alpine and was forecast to remain that way for days.

-INCLUDED: Flights into Ventego Lake in the Selkirks and ground transport back to Golden at the end of the week; guiding fees and permits; food, tents, group gear for camping, ropes and emergency gear.
+INCLUDED: Helicopter flights; guiding fees and permits; food, tents, group gear for camping, ropes and emergency gear.
 See below for more details.